 Program times listed are subject to cancellation due to lack of reservations

-January 28, 2020 (Tuesday) – The Adventures of Tom Sawyer (Grades K-8) American Eagle Productions - This new musical adaptation is the story of a fourteen-year-old boy growing up in the heartland of America.
+January 28, 2020 (Tuesday) – The Adventures of Tom Sawyer (Grades K-8) (1 pm show only) American Eagle Productions - This new musical adaptation is the story of a fourteen-year-old boy growing up in the heartland of America.
 This musical version of Mark Twain's novel is set in 1840 in Hannibal, MO, a bustling town on the banks of the Mississippi River.
 In the course of the story, Tom matches wits with his stern Aunt Polly, falls in love with the beautiful, feisty Becky Thatcher, and goes on the adventure of his life with Joe Harper and Huckleberry Finn .
 Along the way he meets a terrifying villain named Injun Joe, and a wayward Muff Potter.
 In the end, Tom learns who to trust and how to become one the noblest characters in literature.

 February 6, 2020 (Thursday) - Heroes of the Underground Railroad (Grades 2nd - 6th) – Bright Star Touring Theatre - Black History, History and Social Studies - The harrowing journey that so many enslaved people undertook to find freedom comes to life in Heroes of the Underground Railroad.
 This play highlights several of the fascinating stories of the brave men and women who dared to escape slavery, and the abolitionists who risked everything to aid them along the way.
 Your audiences will be amazed at the heroics of Harriet Tubman, Henry “Box” Brown, Frederick Douglass, Levi Coffin, and John Parker in this incredible show of true American Heroes. *Study guide and Curriculum standards available